Planning to revamp your home but can’t make up your mind on the best layout for your kitchen?

 It’s vital for this space to be accessible.

-3. Allows for Easy Traffic Flow
+3. The U Shape = Easy Traffic Flow

-In addition to making it possible for multiple chefs to work in the kitchen, a U-shaped kitchen helps reduce congestion.
+In addition to making it possible for multiple chefs to work in the kitchen, a U-shaped kitchen design helps reduce congestion.

-The space between the three walls provides plenty of open area for free movement of people in and out of the U-shaped kitchen.
+The space between the three walls provides plenty of open area for free movement of people in and out of the kitchen.

 However, you will need to design the U shape to be wide enough to allow for this easy flow of traffic.